 That said, if you are looking at used cars with FSD then it is highly likely that any premium you pay for FSD will be recovered when you come to see.
-We estimate used cars have a premium of approx $3-4k over cars without FSD and maybe half that over cars with EAP.
+We estimate used cars have a premium of approx. $3-4k over cars without FSD and maybe half that over cars with EAP.
 If FSD does deliver in the near future then as Musk keeps promising, the value of FSD is likely to go up, although owners have believed this for 4 years and it is still to happen, and our assessment of the challenges to be overcome also suggest the timescales are still fairly lengthy.
 Musk admits himself that he can be optimistic and the challenges are bigger than he thought.
 At best we think a used purchase will hold its value.

 Up until now we've talked about functionality and not about performance.
 The Tesla Autopilot system is seemingly loved and hated in equal measure by Tesla owners.
 Some love the capabilities and visualisations and the promises of where it is heading, others are frustrated by blocked camera, phantom braking and general poor performance.
 This seems to vary from car to one driver’s expectation to another's.
 Tesla are also working on a new version which has more capabilities and performance but only a few chosen owners have been given access.